 Your dental team or Growing Smiles Oral Health Coach will give you one to one advice on what is right for you.
 Not sure how?
 Book Time Out For Teeth, our virtual coaching service for one to one advice.

 Rinsing, immersing and brushing all have a role in appliance hygiene care.
 Follow instructions from your dental team and the manufacturer’s instructions on product use.

 Dental appliances are made of a variety of materials including metal, acrylic and resins.
 It is important that you use a cleaning method suitable for your appliance.
 Rinsing will not remove plaque biofilm that builds up on all surfaces in the mouth.

 Unless otherwise advised by your dentist, dentures should always be left out of the mouth at night.
 This allows the soft tissues and mouth time to rest and helps reduce the risk of infection.
-Use a soft toothbrush to clean the gums and other soft tissues ie. roof ot your mouth.
+Use a soft toothbrush to clean the gums and other soft tissues ie. roof of your mouth.
 If you are unable to take your dentures out overnight, aim to take them out for 4-8 hours each day.
-Dentures should be stored in water to stop them drying out.

 Denture adhesives can be difficult to remove from the mouth and denture.
 Rinse your mouth and use a soft brush if necessary.
 Use a soft brush or cloth to remove excess adhesive from the denture.
 Speak to your dentist if your denture doesn’t fit properly.

 If you wear full or part dentures you should visit your dentist regularly.
 They will check your denture fits properly, look for signs of infection and carry out a mouth cancer screening.